neontribe/www/README.md

     yarn develop
     ```

-    :warning: `git clone` might not work if the user is not the owner of the directory where he/she wants to clone this repository.
+    :warning: `git clone` might not work if you are not the owner of the directory where you want to clone this repository.
 The following error might be thrown: `Permission denied (publickey). fatal: Could not read from remote repository.` If that happens, change ownership of that directory `sudo chown <username>: <path-to-directory> -R`.

 1.  **Open the source code and start editing!**